 Information received through VSP Vision Care's social media channels is for informational purposes only and does not constitute medical advice, medical recommendations, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.

-Know Your Cavity Dental Treatment Options Ouch!
+Ouch!
 Got a sore tooth?
 It could be a cavity.
-And of course, you want to take care of your dental health,...
+And of course, you want to take care of your dental health, but in the last year you might have been a...